 The difficulty of managing a single-location practice increases exponentially as new locations get added.
-However, in today’s market due to increasing competition and reducing revenues, adding new practices and expanding has become the need of the hour.
-Let us explore the challenges that you come across as you expand your practice and arrive at potential solutions to these problems.
+However, in today’s market due to increasing competition and reducing revenues, expanding the dental practice has become the need of the hour.
+Let us explore the challenges that you come across as you expand your dental practice and arrive at potential solutions to these problems.

 Challenges in expansion:

 - Lack of operational control: Being geographically distant reduces the efficiency of your day to day management and you become increasingly reliant on systems to compensate.

 - Scalability of work-flows and processes: Most single location practices run on improvised systems which may not work well in scale.
 The moment the system scales, many gaps become visible.
 It is important to change your workflows to ones that suit your requirements.

 - Problems with coordination and communication: Your patients would expect the same experience in all your locations.
 It becomes important to share information and transfer documents regularly between these locations.